Enumerating Regular Languages with Bounded Delay

-Formally, writing~$|A|$ the number of states of~$A$, we show:
+Formally, we show:

-\begin{result} Given a DFA~$A$, one can compute in PTIME automata $A_1, \ldots, A_t$ for some~$t \leq |A|$ such that $\L(A)$ is the disjoint union of the $\L(A_i)$, and we can enumerate each $\L(A_i)$ in constant delay for the push-pop distance with distance bound $48|A|^2$.
+\begin{result} Given a DFA~$A$, one can compute in PTIME automata $A_1, \ldots, A_t$ for some~$t \leq |A|$ such that $\L(A)$ is the disjoint union of the $\L(A_i)$, and we can enumerate each $\L(A_i)$ with bounded delay for the push-pop distance with distance bound $48|A|^2$ and exponential delay in $|A|$.
 Further, $\L(A)$ has no partition of cardinality $t-1$ into orderable languages, even for the Levenshtein distance. \end{result}